Tong-ST/debian_sway/README.md

     ```

 More optional **tlp** config it's depend on your machine but if you want to use my **personal config** you can ``` sudo cp -r debian_sway/custom_conf/tlp.conf /etc/ ``` but i **extremely recommend** to config for your own machine needed

+## AFTER INSTALL
+- First thing to do is check in .config file and read it and change for your liking ``` sudo nano ~/.config/sway/config ```
+- something you might want to do is switch between language currently using ``` ALT+SHIFT ``` and it switch between US & TH *read near end of rows in config file* you will see where to change
+- Change wallpapers in .config file you'll see in very first page just change path to your background keep ' fill ' at the end
+- Want Darkmode?
+The easy way would be ``` sudo apt install gnome-tweak ``` get some theme from gnome-look.org install on like ``` /usr/share/themes ``` / The more involved way is tackle with [darkman](https://gitlab.com/WhyNotHugo/darkman) which can change dark/light mode dynamically

 > ***AND ABOUT IT!***, It cover most basic setup, now you can install stuff & customize to you liking, Thanks if you stick to the end of this long long guide...